 St. Louis Gateway Arch Park – Luther Ely Smith Square

-Challenge: More challenging than designing a rainwater harvesting system that simply harvests rainwater off of a clean roof surface, harvesting and treating stormwater for reuse requires special consideration along the entire treatment process.
-Contaminants in stormwater run-off can include hydrocarbons, nitrates, organic matter, and animal waste, and in order to be used for irrigation, treated water would need to be clean, clear, and free from these harmful pathogens.
+More challenging than designing a rainwater harvesting system that simply harvests rainwater from a clean roof surface, harvesting and treating stormwater for reuse requires special considerations along the entire treatment process.
+Contaminants in stormwater run-off can include hydrocarbons, nitrates, organic matter, and animal waste.
+To be used for irrigation, treated water would need to be clean, clear, and free from these harmful pathogens.
 The Park Service was also insistent that the harvesting equipment not interfere with the sightlines of the park.

 Water Supply Sustainability Index (2050)

 Michael Van Valkenburgh Associates and the National Park Service